 The Biology minor leads to scientific literacy in biology, chemistry, physics, and mathematics, and an understanding of their interrelationships.

 The Biology minor complements a wide range of majors, from education, business, and communications to sociology, history, psychology, creative writing, global studies, and the arts, and it informs life work with a foundational understanding of life’s complexity.
 Building on core classes, students choose electives in areas of personal interest.
 Students may focus on marine biology by including courses offered by the Marine Studies Consortium.
-Exciting opportunities for travel study and study abroad to remote tropical environments (Guyana) are also available.

 Review the course requirements for a minor in Biology.